datsudo/taylorscript/README.md

 ## Run the program
 - The program optionally accepts one parameter: a TaylorScript file (ends with `.tay` file).
-- Without parameters, the program will provide you an **interactive shell** (also called **REPL** - read-eval-print loop), where you can quickly run simple expressions and get immediate results
+- Without parameter, the program will provide you an **interactive shell** (also called **REPL** - read-eval-print loop), where you can quickly run simple expressions and get immediate results
-- As of the moment, there are two branches in this repository:
-  `part1-lexer` and `feature-parser`.
-- In `part1-lexer`, the program only outputs all the scanned tokens in an expression or a source file
-- `feature-parser` currently only recognizes arithmetic operations; it outputs the expression in [Polish Notation](https://en.wikipedia.org/wiki/Polish_notation) to easily recognize the order of precedence.
+- The REPL only accepts single one-line statements.
+To run simple control flow and functions, put it in `.tay` file and run it instead

 To run the REPL with `java`:
 ```shell